lignum-vitae/goombay/README.md

 6. `.matrix(seq1, seq2)` - matrix (or matrices) created through the dynamic programming process.

 The Hamming distance has two additional methods called `.binary_distance_array` and `.binary_similarity_array` that produce a list of bits denoting which pairwise combinations are a match and which are a mismatch.

+---

+The `scoring_matrix` keyword argument accepts a substitution matrix from the [Biobase](https://github.com/lignum-vitae/biobase) package.

+The following algorithms accept the `scoring_matrix` keyword argument as a parameter:

+- NeedlemanWunsch
+- WatermanSmithBeyer
+- Gotoh
+- Hirschberg
+- FengDoolittle (only applies to above mentioned pairwise algorithms)

 # Implementation